 “Maybe we deserve to lose,” Crow said with a frown to nobody.
 “Not the war, I don’t want to imagine what would happen if we lost the war.
 But maybe, maybe we should lose the next election.
 Get some younger people that might actually try to do something.
 Time for those stuffed shirts to retire.
 Some of those blue bloods need to go.”

 Christina looked across the bridge.
 Just a little bit longer.
 Everything might’ve been resolved at the negotiation table two months ago.
 The President of the Allied Colonies for Freedom sent messages over and over saying: “We simply want to be left alone.
 You ignored us before so why don’t you just carry on with that?”
-The Human Federation however wouldn’t simply do that.
-While Congress might’ve been content to keeping its collective head in the sand like an ostrich the armed forces that stayed loyal wouldn’t.
+The Human Federation, however, wouldn’t simply do that.
+While Congress might’ve been content to keep its collective head in the sand like an ostrich the armed forces that stayed loyal wouldn’t.

-In the end the convoy reached the base and carried out its mission and departed without incident.
+In the end, the convoy reached the base and carried out its mission and departed without incident.
 Two days later, for reasons unknown to anybody, the base opened fire on the ACF ships.
 What followed was a very quick battle which destroyed the base.
 Outraged over the attack the ACF president asked for a declaration of war upon the Human Federation from his Congress.
 He got the declaration unanimously.
-That was four months ago.

 Christina pulled up to the building which housed her senatorial office in New York City.
 She had another office in Ontario she didn’t use as often as she would’ve wished.
 Legislation happened in NYC where Congress met, so most federal government offices were located there.
 The President of the Human Federation resided at the presidential residence in the city of Abu Dhabi, in the old United Arab Emirates.
 The Supreme Court of the Human Federation moved its offices to The Hague long ago.

-But Congress in its infinite wisdom…, there she cracked a smile, thought that it knew better.
+But Congress in its infinite wisdom…, she cracked a smile, thought that it knew better.
 Maybe it did, maybe it didn’t.
 The next meeting of the committee was in two days and she needed to be briefed on what the station’s commander asked of Congress.
-Finding the correct datacard she dove into the first bit of digital paperwork.
+Finding the correct data card, she dove into the first bit of digital paperwork.

 His ships were heading out toward the hyper point where Moore’s ships came in.
 As soon as they read the data the HF ships turned tail and began decelerating in order to head for the jump gate on the other side of the system.
 No doubt the planet’s governor told them to either surrender or retreat.
 It would take time to accelerate back up to full speed but that was time that they didn’t have.
 Her ships’ base velocity was much higher at this point and her fleet was accelerating at 0.4 light for over three hours already.
 Her fleet would easily overtake the HF ships well short of the planet.